free-drones/c2m2/README.md

 > docker exec -it c2m2-c2m2-1 bash

 > python handle_keys.py --list
+libgl1 might be needed, install using apt if needed.

 If you would like to add remotes, type the following
 > python handle_keys.py --add --ip 10.44.166.70 --name NAME_OF_REMOTE --commit